dieuly/software_engineering_2014_template/3_use_cases.md

     <td><strong>Normal flow:</strong></td>
     <td>1.
 Teachers or staff choose "Create note" bar <br/>
         2. The app will show two options : "text" or "record" to create note for them <br/>
-        3a.
+        3 a.
 If "text" is chosen <br/>
-        3a.1 The app will show the format form <br/>
+        3 a.
+1 The app will show the format form <br/>
-        3a.2 They will fill title and content fields <br/>
+        3 a.
+2 They will fill title and content fields <br/>
-        3a.3 Click "submit" button to confirm their note ready to share <br/>
+        3 a.
+3 Click "submit" button to confirm their note ready to share <br/>
-        3b.
+        3 b.
 If "record" is chosen <br/>
-        3b.1 Press the "start" button to record their voice <br/>
+        3 b.1 Press the "start" button to record their voice <br/>
-        3b.2
+        3 b.2

     </td>
   </tr>